Kahless

-Kahless the Unforgettable is a fictional character in the Star Trek universe.
-He is portrayed in Star Trek: The Original Series by Robert Herron and in Star Trek: The Next Generation by Kevin Conway.
-The character is referenced to and makes appearances in media relating to the Star Trek fictional universe, and is a Klingon alien spiritual and historical figure.
-He is also the titular character in the Star Trek novel Kahless by Michael Jan Freeman.
-The character and his presentation in the Star Trek franchise has been studied in explorations of Star Trek and philosophy.
+Kahless "The Unforgettable" is a fictional character from the Star Trek media franchise.
+He was displayed as a portrait in Star Trek: The Original Series by Robert Herron and in Star Trek: The Next Generation by Kevin Conway; and is the titular character in the Star Trek novel Kahless by Michael Jan Freeman.
+Kahless is an important religious and historical figure to the Klingon race and has been studied in explorations of the philosophy within the setting of Star Trek.

 Kahless was also the subject of a Klingon language opera in the Netherlands.